WillPresley/hosts/readme.md

 ### Nix Flake

-NixOS installations which are managed through _flakes_ can use the hosts file like this:
+NixOS installations which are managed through _flakes_ can directly use the `flake.nix` in this repository as an input.

+It contains a `nixosModule` that can be used to install the `hosts` file locally, as well as a package containing config files for the [Unbound](https://github.com/NLnetLabs/unbound) DNS server to be used as blocklists.

 ```nix
 {